rgattoni/VIO-project-with-Kimera_VIO/README.md

      `$ cd Kimera-VIO`

      `$ bash ./scripts/stereoVIOEuroc.bash -p "PATH_TO_DATASET/V1_01_easy"`

+This will show you the plot of trajectory anche the "Features trac" window.

 # Contributions
 We: Riccardo Gattoni and Tommaso Furlani, work together step by step to realize this project.